ChrisMoller/edif/README.md

    "emacs --geometry=40x20  -background '#ffffcc' -font 'DejaVu Sans Mono-10'"

-The dyadic form is a one-shot thing--edif doesn't remember editors specified this way and the monadic form will go back to using the default or environment-specified editor.
+The dyadic forms remember the chosen editors and sets them as replacement defaults for the duration of the session.

 edif may be included in the workspace with: